stride3d/stride-website/_drafts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 ## What game were made using Stride?

-For examples of games developed using Stride, check out [this awesome URL](#your-anchor-to-section).
+For examples of games developed using Stride, check out [Made with Stride](https://github.com/Doprez/Awesome-Stride#made-with-stride) section.

 ## Hardware Support